Consulate General of India

 Indian origin politicians

-- 40. “Sri” Kulkarni is the Democratic candidate for US Congress against US Representative Pete Olson.
-There are no other elected legislators of Indian origin in Texas.
+- County Judge KP George was elected as the County Judge of Fort Bend County in Greater Houston in December 2018.
+He is highest elected Indian origin American to in the state of Texas.
+“Sri” Kulkarni was the Democratic candidate for US Congress against US Representative Pete Olson.
 Janak Joshi was elected to the Colorado state legislature and served on it for about 5 years.
 Usha Reddi was elected to the Manhattan City Commission in Kansas for a four year term from April 2013.
 Ken Mathews is member of the City Council in Stafford, Texas.

-- 41. Judges are elected in Texas.
+- Judges are elected in Texas.
 A number of Indians are Judges or are standing for election.
-Judge Ravi Sandill has served as Judge of the 127th Civil District Court in Harris County, and is running for the Supreme Court of Texas.
-Shampa Mukerji and Juli Mathews are both standing for election as Judges at the County level.
+Judge Ravi Sandill has served as Judge of the 127th Civil District Court in Harris County for three consecutive terms.
+Juli Mathew has been elected as the Judge for Fort Bend County Court #3.